-Industrial properties, fulfillment centers, and warehouses in Northeast Ohio are busy places.
+Industrial properties, warehouses, and fulfillment centers are busy places.

 Employees, customers, and equipment are constantly moving at these long, low buildings with expansive parking lots and hectic loading docks.
 But these repetitive comings and goings are what drives the success of these businesses.

 On consistently bustling sites like these, how hard can installing and maintaining plants be?
 Stick them in the ground, water them, and watch them grow, right?